exasol/websocket-api/javascript/README.md

         }, exa.onerror);
 ```

-For more information about the protocol please reffer the websocket api reference.
+For more information about the protocol, please refer to the WebSocket API reference.